How Belief Works

 How Belief Works is an ongoing series of articles on the psychology of belief that's best read in sequence.

-The formation of belief X is by definition due to us assessing that claim X is true – however brief, irrational, emotional, credulous or intuitive our assessment was.
-This answer to the question of how beliefs form can seem irrefutable, but also to be an unhelpful truism that merely raises the question of how we come to assess that X is true.
+The formation of belief X is by definition us assessing that claim X is true – however brief, irrational, emotional, trusting or intuitive our assessment is.
+This answer to the question of how beliefs form can seem to be just an unhelpful truism that merely raises the question of how we come to assess that X is true.
+But this apparent truism is actually false, because it's fatally logically flawed.

-Compare these two sentences:
+First, compare these two sentences:

 So 1 and 2 are each merely implicitly making the claim that the other is making.
 They can seem to be just different wordings of the same claim because the claim made by each follows so obviously from the claim made by the other that we can fail to notice the very basic logical step separating these claims.

-The following two sentences are two alternative wordings of 2:
+The following sentences is another alternative wording of the claim made by 2:

-It’s true that it’s raining.
+It’s true that humans are apes.

-Given that they don't use the wording 'the claim It's raining' they might seem to be referring to simply the current weather, rather than to a claim about the current weather, and so to actually be different wordings of 1.
+Given that this sentence doesn't use the wording 'the claim Humans are apes' it might seem to be referring to simply humans, rather than to a claim about humans, and so to actually be a different wording of the claim made by 1.

-However, unlike 1, but like 2, they refer to the concept of truth.
+However, unlike 1, but like 2, it refers to the concept of something being true.
 And this concept concerns a claim – specifically, the relationship between a claim and reality.
-By definition, a claim is a true claim – is the truth – if, and only if, it matches reality.
+By definition, a claim is a true claim if, and only if, it matches reality.
+So when we say ‘It’s true that …’ we’re saying that the claim made by the subsequent words is a true claim.

 The difference between the claims made by 1 and 2 of course applies to any claim, X, and the claim X is true.
 So claim X isn’t in itself the claim that X is true, and vice versa.
 Instead, each claim merely implies the other.